The Lowdown on Tea Plantations in Sri Lanka

 Haputale Tea Plantations

-It is quite a hike up from town to Dambetenne so with little ones we recommend a tuk tuk.
+It is quite a hike up from town to Dambatenne so with little ones we recommend a tuk-tuk.

 Nuwara Eliya Tea Plantations